 You may have to purchase student health insurance at the foreign institution.
 These health plans are quite affordable and offer major medical.
 You don't need to purchase such a plan if you can provide proof of U.S. health insurance which covers you abroad.

-Meals at the student cafeterias (Mensa) are heavily subsidized.
-Public transportation within the city limits or within the federal state is also inexpensive.
-Student housing is also quite affordable (in comparison to typical costs in the US).
+Meals at the student cafeterias (Mensa) are inexpensive.
+Public transportation within the city limits or within the federal state is also very affordable.
+Student housing is also quite reasonable (in comparison to typical costs in the US).

 Scholarships and Financial Aid

-German majors are strongly encouraged to apply for the departmental Kicklighter Travel Grant.
+German majors are strongly encouraged to apply for the departmental Kicklighter Travel Grant in early February.

 Our partner universities offer scholarships that cover some living expenses abroad (and which sometimes may be in the form of work-study arrangements).
 The number of scholarships is limited, which could mean that you may be admitted by the foreign institution but still not receive any monetary support.
 So far, the scholarships amounts were at least 400 Euro/month (or 4000 Euro for two semesters) or 500 Francs (5000 Francs total) in the case of Zurich university.

 Also consult UGA's Office of International Education or search online for additional sources of funding.

 - Students must be in their 3rd year by the time of the exchange